 Do you have a question about the Survey of Consumer Finances?
 Answers to frequently asked questions are included below.
 For additional information, please contact us.

 If you would like to schedule an appointment, please call 1-800-609-2911.
+You can also complete our Contact Form here: scfcontact.norc.org.
 Your NORC interviewer will be happy to work around your schedule.
 The interview can be conducted entirely at your convenience, any time, day or night.
-You may choose to be interviewed in-person at the location of your choice or by telephone.
+You may choose to be interviewed in-person at the location of your choice, by telephone, or via Zoom.
 If necessary, your interview can be completed over more than one session.
 In some instances, participants in past studies have chosen their interview completed by their financial advisor or a family member who has access to this information.
 Your interviewer will be happy to discuss a variety of options with you.

 Interviewers from NORC at the University of Chicago will contact the list of specific addresses selected as part of the study's national sample.
 The interviewers will call on these addresses in person and select one person from among the household residents aged 18 and older, using a special rule to determine the person most appropriate for the study design.
-Once selected the person many choose to be interviewed right away, or may set up an appointment to be interviewed in the home (or elsewhere) at a more convenient time.
-A typical interview takes about 90 minutes.
+Once selected, the person may choose to be interviewed right away, or may set up an appointment to be interviewed at a more convenient time.
+Interviews can be conducted in-person at a location of your choice, over the phone, or via Zoom.
 To guarantee the consistency of the survey data, interviewers will conduct the interview using laptop computers.

 Yes - participation in this study is completely voluntary.
 Participants may refuse to answer any or all questions.
 However, we have found that people enjoy being interviewed and find the interviews themselves to be interesting.
 In the past, many respondents have told interviewers that the study gave them a new perspective on their finances.